What is a vaporizer

 It provokes a low rate of descarboxylation, favoring the extraction of molecules in the acid state.

-Maintain the original MiniVAP convection heating technology by laminar airflow, but adds conduction heating thanks to the main airpath that is made of glass (borosilicate).
+Maintain the original MiniVAP convection heating technology by laminar airflow, but adds conduction-radiation heating thanks to the main airpath that is made of glass (borosilicate).

 dense and abundant vapor (greater quantity extracted per inhalation)